ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 #### *Group Sequential Designs*

--   `r pkg("clinfun", priority = "core")`{#clinfun} has functions for both design and analysis of clinical trials.
+-   `r pkg("clinfun", priority = "core")` has functions for both design and analysis of clinical trials.
 For phase II trials, it has functions to calculate sample size, effect size, and power based on Fisher's exact test, the operating characteristics of a two-stage boundary, Optimal and Minimax 2-stage Phase II designs given by Richard Simon, the exact 1-stage Phase II design and can compute a stopping rule and its operating characteristics for toxicity monitoring based repeated significance testing; and can calculate sample size for Phase III group sequential designs.

 -   `r pkg("GroupSeq")` computes probabilities related to group sequential designs for normally distributed test statistics.
 Enables to derive critical boundaries, power, drift, and confidence intervals of such designs.
 Supports the alpha spending approach by Lan-DeMets (1994) <[doi:10.1002/sim.4780131308](https://doi.org/10.1002/sim.4780131308)>.